Dracorfs/dracorfs.dev/README.md

 vercel
 ```

+### Other Static Hosting

+The build output in `dist/` is a static website, so it works with:
-### GitHub Pages / Other Platforms
+- GitHub Pages

-Simply push to your GitHub repository and connect it to your deployment platform.
+- Netlify
+- AWS Amplify
+- Any static hosting service

+Simply run `npm run build` and deploy the `dist` folder.

 ## Browser Support